jessicale321/SolitaireTutorial/README.md

-Creating following tutorial by Megalomobile
+Created by following tutorial by Megalomobile